Top Tips China

 The subway system in both Beijing and Shanghai are fantastic.
 Easy to navigate, cheap and reliable.
 Download the apps before you leave, a great tool to plan a route.
 They also work offline!
 The signs are in English, as are train announcements.
 Be aware that most lines finish by 10.30/11pm

-Taxis are also cheap, we paid about £4 for a 30minute journey to a hotel which was outside town.
+Taxis are also cheap, we paid about £6 for a 30 minute journey to a hotel which was outside town.
 If possible, avoid travelling during rush hour.
 The sheer number of people trying to get from A to B is staggering.
 Although the process is highly organised, ordered and surprisingly calm!

 Chinese Etiquette & Practicalities